ChunhuaWeng/SPRINT-Representativeness/readme.txt

 The subfolders in this folders are listed below.
 If running the codes from scratch, please follow the order of folders provided here.
 Also note that for all data files (*.XPT) there are three versions: filename_E.XPT, filename_F.XPT and filename_G.XPT.
 These correspond to the NHANES cycles 2007-08, 2009-10 and 2011-12 respectively.
+Each subfolder contains its own readme file with descriptions of the files it contains.

 Data extraction from NHANES